awietek/xdiag/docs/documentation/operators/opsum.md

 #### constants

-Returns a vector of strings with the coupling constants defined, i.e. the strings that define some of the [Coupling](coupling.md) objects.
+Returns a vector of strings with the coupling constants defined, i.e. the strings that define some of the coupling constants.

 === "C++"
 	```c++